Garden Soundscape Design: Calming Grasses, Birdsong & Water

 - Include layered vegetation heights

 Even a small tabletop fountain can introduce consistent, soothing white noise.
-Flowing water masks sudden urban sounds and creates a predictable auditory anchor.
+Flowing water helps mask sudden urban sounds and creates a more predictable auditory anchor, which can be especially helpful in busy neighborhoods or apartment settings.

 FAQ